-Intimidation is the source for pursuing full custody much of the time
+Intimidation is the source for pursuing full custody much of the time.

 Reasons why termination may be allowed

-The Texas Family Code in section 161.001(b) sets forth the situations that warrant the involuntary termination of a parent’s parental rights.
-The laundry list includes voluntary acts like leaving the child with another person with no intent to return (abandonment), failing to support the child for six months continuously, committing certain crimes such as murder or simply placing the child in a situation where it the well being of the child is in danger.
+The Texas Family Code in section 161.001(b) sets forth the situations that warrant the involuntary termination of a parent's parental rights.
+The laundry list includes voluntary acts like leaving the child with another person with no intent to return (abandonment), failing to support the child for six months continuously, committing certain crimes such as murder, or simply placing the child in a situation where the well being of the child is in danger.

 Questions about your child custody case?
-Contact the Law Office of Bryan Fagan, PLLC today
+Contact the Law Office of Bryan Fagan, PLLC, today.

-If you are considering a termination of parental rights case or any other child custody matter please contact the Law Office of Bryan Fagan, PLLC today.
-Our licensed family law attorneys are available six days a week to discuss your case with you in a free of charge consultation.
+If you are considering a termination of parental rights case or any other child custody matter, please contact the Law Office of Bryan Fagan, PLLC, today.
+Our licensed family law attorneys are available six days a week to discuss your case with you in a free-of-charge consultation.
 We represent clients across southeast Texas and would be honored to sit with you and discuss your questions and concerns.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: "13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!"

 Other Articles you may be interested in:

 - What is the purpose of Standing Orders in a Texas Divorce or Child Custody case?